angular/angular/aio/content/guide/dependency-injection-overview.md

 ## Prerequisites

-Before creating dependency injection, you should be familiar with the following:
+Before creating DI, you should be familiar with the following:

 [Tour of Heroes app and tutorial](tutorial)